 We manage Working Group participation in a variety of ways to fit stakeholder needs.
 Approaches include face-to-face group meetings, bilaterals on specific issues, focused workshops and use of our online community interface.
-We have held workshops in Scotland and England to guide the development of this strategy and we consult annually on our Transmission and Distribution reports.
+We are currently working to increase our engagement with stakeholders from England and Wales, who were extensively represented on our RIIO2 engagement but who we need to find a way to engage with on a more regular basis.
+We have held workshops in Scotland and England to guide the development of this strategy, as part of our RIIO2 stakeholder engagement, and we also consult annually on our Transmission and Distribution reports.